Nearly all organizations are trying to decide how they can both create and build culture . But are they doing it for the right reasons?

 - Review the analytics — Understand how and why your employees are engaging with the offering.
 You will learn key information about your team’s interests and needs that you may not have previously known.

-Remember, culture is long-term.
+Remember, building culture is long-term.
 You will not find culture in a benefit offering after six months.

 Benefits are meant to have a lasting impact on employees’ wellbeing for years.